 In Germany I continued my "musical career".
-For four years I was the guitarist of the rock band "Taranis".
+For four years I've been the guitarist of the rock band "Taranis".
 After the band broke up end of 2001, I retired from the stage for two years, but end of 2003 I returned as the bass player of a rock band called "Fingers".
 However, this band also broke up in January 2005.
 In November 2006 I grabbed my guitar again for yet another rock band called "Velvet Saw", where I stayed for almost 14 years.
 During this time the singers and drummers changed a lot (two of them even died), so unfortunately we weren't able to create as many songs and albums or do as many gigs as we could have done with a steady crew, but we had a great time together and a lot of fun!

-I also bought a motorbike again in March 2001, a brandnew Moto Guzzi California Jackal - the most expensive motorbike I ever had.
-Unfortunately, only three months later I had a severe accident, which not only crashed my bike, but also left me with three surgeries and thus took away all my fun in biking.
+I also bought a motorbike again in March 2001, a brandnew Moto Guzzi California Jackal - the most expensive motorbike I ever owned.
+Unfortunately only three months later I had a severe accident, which not only crashed my bike, but also left me with three surgeries and thus took away all my fun in biking.

 When I first chartered a motorboat in May 2002 on the Irish Shannon together with my girlfriend, my naval interest was awake again.
 Since then we liked to spend our holidays on the water.
-In July 2005 we finally bought our own boat, a 32-feet-steelboat from the early 70s called "Sunflower", which however was sold again because it always had been more work than fun.
+From July 2005 to April 2011 we even had our own boat, a 32-feet-steelboat from the early 70s called "Sunflower", which however was sold again because it always had been more work than fun.

-10 years after my severe accident, I finally bought a motorbike again.
+10 years after my severe accident, in May 2011 I finally bought a motorbike again.
 This time it had to be a Harley-Davidson - a beautiful XLH 883 Custom.
-It's really fun to ride this bike, to hear and feel the Harley rumble!
+It was really fun to ride this bike, to hear and feel the Harley rumble!
 I had to sell it again in May 2020 though, because of our upcoming emigration to Tenerife.